Amanda Rohde’s Insights in the Microstocks

 No, I don’t think so.
 For four reasons:

-1. I think iStockphoto pays much more than people usually realize (especially if you are an exclusive photographer with a large number of sales).
+1. I believe iStockphoto pays more than most people realize, especially for exclusive photographers with a high volume of sales.

-2. No Royalty Managed photo agency in their right mind would want to collaborate with me when I was just starting my career.
+2. No Royalty Managed photo agency would have wanted to collaborate with me when I was just starting my career.
 I had a 3-megapixel camera, and I hardly knew how to use it.

 3. As soon as I learned something, I was already starting to earn a good income from iStockphoto.
 So I didn’t want to trade that for something I was completely uncertain about.